 Open audition to all who love to sing serious music.
-The choir presents major choral programs each semester in addition to periodically ministering in chapel, churches, and Christian schools.
+The choir presents a concert each semester in addition to periodically ministering in chapel and Sunday churches services.
 Extra time commitment is expected.
-May also be taken non-credit.
 Choir fee: \$30.
 1 credit.

 MUS 170 CANTORUM